-Malin Uthaug, PhD candidate
+Malin Uthaug, PhD

 Mind or matter?
 A placebo-controlled study of the effects of ayahuasca ingestion on mental health of participants in a naturalistic, neo-shamanic setting.

 Background: Ayahuasca is a plant concoction containing N,N-dimethyltryptamine (DMT) and certain β-carboline alkaloids from South America.
 Previous research in naturalistic settings has suggested that ingestion of ayahuasca can improve mental health and well-being, however these studies were not placebo controlled and did not control for the possibility of expectation bias.